 Charles V, during a visit to the city, confirms the privilege of the free market to operate without the 10% sales tax.
 His son Philip II, after staying in The House of the Chain, called this way because of the chain hanging from its door’s lintel, gave this house the right of giving asylum.
 This meant that any prisoner fleeing justice could take refuge with the lord of the house and avoid immediate arrest.
 In the reign of Philip IV, the Royal Mint started working.
 The Mint would take care of coinage in all Extremadura.

 Trujillo is also famous because it is the birthplace of Francisco Pizarro and his brothers Hernando, Juan y Gonzalo, the conquerors of the Inca Empire; Francisco de Orellana, who discovered the Amazon River; priest Jerónimo of Loaysa who was the first archbishop of Lima and Francisco Becerra, who constructed cathedrals in the New World.

 During the 16th century Trujillo reached its highest prosperity being influenced by the Renaissance, which contributed to develop the architecture.
 There appeared religious and civil works outside the city walls.
-These works turned the city into one of the most beautiful places in Extremadura.
+These works turned the city described in this audioguide into one of the most beautiful places in Extremadura.
 The Main Square became the principal center of daily activities, where feasts and all kinds of celebrations would be held.
 The part lying within the city walls and the one lying outside started evolving differently.
 Inside the city wall the defensive aspect of fortifications and solid houses was reinforced while beyond the walls a Renaissance style was established.

 Bluehertz Audio guides has developed for Turismo Trujillo an audio guide service avaliable in Spanish and English languages.